+If you are interested in knowing different techniques to keep your body fit, then knowing the difference between yoga and pilates will help you.
 Adopting a healthy lifestyle has always been a mantra for those obsessed with leading a peaceful and worry free life.
 There are work out routines that many have adapted to their lifestyles such as a morning run or a cardio routine.
 Breathing and maintaining the balance of the body are an intricate part of any workout though they are not specified in the routine exercise of the past.
-The present generation has taken note of the importance of these two aspects in exercise and has therefore started to take up Yoga and Pilates.
+The present generation has taken note of the importance of these two aspects in exercise and has, therefore, started to take up Yoga and Pilates.

 Pilates is a relatively new form of workout developed in Germany.
 Pilates instills the concept of control in the workouts and the person has to develop a control of mind and body in order to increase the strength of the body.
 Pilates also focuses on concentration and finding the centre of the body.
 The key to a good Pilates workout is breathing and precision.
 The contours of a body are so, and the intricacies of the Pilates put in place with the contours make it essential for a person to have perfect precision in holding up exercise moves.

 What is the difference between Yoga and Pilates?

 • As opposed to a routine Pilates workout which results in a well sculpted body, yoga is more of a lifestyle than a workout.

 • Yoga also focuses on integrating the mind, body and soul whereas Pilates focuses more on elongated postures; this places yoga in a position to not only physically but also spiritually heal a person.